Is a Breathable Crib Mattress Worth it?

 In 2011, Dr. Ephraim Bar-Yishay and colleagues provided the second study on CO2 accumulation and rebreathing on six infant sleep surfaces—an air permeable crib mattress marketed in Israel, two conventional firm crib mattresses and three mattresses with an additional layer or topper (mattress pad) designed to improve air flow (Bar-Yishay 2011).

 The breathe-through crib mattress has a significantly faster rate of CO2 elimination.
-Moreover, the air permeable mattress is able to prevent CO2 accumulation with maximal CO2 levels significantly lower than that of the other crib mattresses.
-In conclusion, the breathe-through crib mattress exhibits significantly better aeration properties compared to the other five mattresses including the firm mattresses with tight sheet.
+Moreover, the air permeable mattress is able to prevent CO2 accumulation with maximal CO2 levels significantly lower than that of the other baby mattresses.
+In conclusion, the breathe-through mattress exhibits significantly better aeration properties compared to the other five mattresses including the firm mattresses with tight sheet.

 2012 Dr. William W. Fox and Dr. Thomas H. Shaffer